lulvk/lulvk.github.io/_pages/personal.md

 Sports
 ====

 ... is also something I am keen on.
-Swimming and hiking are probably among my favourite.
+Swimming and hiking are probably among my favourite. <br />
+But I like cycling and dancing as well.
+I have recently started bouldering (indoors) and climbing (via ferrata).